sysdrum/amdgpu-pro-fans/README.md

 ### Automatic Control
-The bash file AutomaticFanSet.sh will lopp every 5 seconds, and get a amdgpu-pro-fans output of your current fans temperature, add a modifier, and feed it right back into amdgpu-pro-fans as a fan speed percentage.
+The bash file AutomaticFanSet.sh will loop every 5 seconds, and get a amdgpu-pro-fans output of your current fans temperature, add a modifier, and feed it right back into amdgpu-pro-fans as a fan speed percentage.

 When run on startup, it will automatically raise and lower your fan speeds, even on GPUs where the automatic fan controller is not working.